 According to Article 57/30 of Law of 15 December 1980 regarding the entry, residence, settlement and removal of foreigners the beneficiary of temporary protection who is authorised to stay shall be entered in the register of foreigners and issued with a residence permit as proof of this in accordance with the provisions of Article 12.
 According to Article 12 of the same Law, foreigners admitted or authorised to stay in Belgium for more than three months are entered in the register of foreigners by the municipal administration of their place of residence.
-The same Article specifies that the application for registration must be submitted by foreigners within eight working days of their entry into Belgium if they have obtained a residence permit or has been granted the right of residence abroad (it must be submitted within eight working days of receipt of this authorisation or admission, if it has been obtained or recognised in Belgium).
+The same Article specifies that the application for registration must be submitted by foreigners within eight working days of their entry into Belgium if they have obtained a residence permit or have been granted the right of residence abroad (it must be submitted within eight working days of receipt of this authorisation or admission, if it has been obtained or recognised in Belgium).

-As specified accordingly in the dedicated government webpage, this means that the unlimited access to the labour market is possible only once the person who has been granted temporary protection has the residence permit requested to the municipal administration (so called Temporary A card).
-The Immigration Office website clearly states that "Persons authorized to stay as beneficiaries of temporary protection are authorized to work on the condition they are in possession of their residence permit" - which is the A-card or the Annex 15 while waiting for the A card to be issued.
+As specified accordingly in the dedicated government webpage, this means that unlimited access to the labour market is possible only once a person who has been granted temporary protection has a residence permit (so called temporary Card A).
+The Immigration Office website clearly states that persons authorized to stay as beneficiaries of temporary protection are authorized to work on the condition they are in a possession of their residence permit (i.e. the Card A or the Annex 15 while waiting for the Card A to be issued).

 Therefore, as explained on the Federal Ombudsman website, practically speaking, applicants have first to register at this website (in UA, EN, FR, NL).
 They then receive a QR code and an appointment for the registration centre located in Palais 8 of Brussels Expo, Heysel.
-On the day of the appointment, they have to go to Palais 8 with the QR code and identity papers to register and apply for residence in Belgium (similar information about the Registration Centre and procedure can be found here).
+On the day of the appointment, they have to go to Palais 8 with a QR code and identity papers to register and apply for residence in Belgium (similar information about the Registration Centre and procedure can be found here, in UA and EN).
 At the end of the procedure the A-card is issued.
 The Immigration Office website specifies that the A-card is valid for one year from the date of issue of temporary protection (i.e. from 4 March 2022 to 4 March 2023).
 It adds that the period of validity may be extended twice for six months unless the Council of the EU decides to end the temporary protection temporary protection prior to that date.